Alphainvicta/Alphainvicta/README.md

-good coding everyone, Paul here :D
+good coding everyone, Paul here
-I got this new github account in order to contain all my future work jobs instead of using my school account.
-I like to contribute with front end react code.
+Always likes contribute with front end project, share knowledge and have a little chat with enthusiasts developers.
-I want to also learn game development, and japanese as well!

-Let's begin our journey together!
+My personal goal is becoming part of the gaming industrie making my own ideas a reality.